 Of important note, Goshen is also a city of artists.
 Goshen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Goshen’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Goshen telecommute to their jobs.
+Overall, about 14.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Goshen is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Goshen doesn't have a public transportation system that people use for their commute.

 The per capita income in Goshen in 2022 was $42,354, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $169,416 for a family of four.